Commonwealth of Massachusetts Executive Office of Labor and

 The unadjusted unemployment rates and job estimates for the labor market areas reflect seasonal fluctuations and therefore may show different levels and trends than the statewide seasonally adjusted estimates.

-NOTES: The November 2013 unemployment rate, labor force data, and jobs estimates for Massachusetts will be released on December 19, 2013; local unemployment statistics will be released on December 24, 2013.
+NOTES: The preliminary September 2014 and revised August 2014 unemployment rate, labor force data, and jobs estimates for Massachusetts will be released on October 16, 2014; local unemployment statistics will be released on October 21, 2014.
 Detailed labor market information is available at www.mass.gov/lmi.
-See the 2013 Revised Media Advisory annual schedule for complete listing of release dates.
+See the 2014 Media Advisory annual schedule for complete listing of release dates.

 |Monthy Unemployment area comparisons||Monthy Employment area comparisons|